 Those entering Ohio from states with positive testing rates of 15% or higher are advised to self-quarantine for 14-days.
-Currently, those states are Alabama, Iowa, Idaho, Kansas, Nebraska, South Dakota, and Utah.
+Currently, those states are Alabama, Arkansas, Georgia, Iowa, Idaho, Kansas, Mississippi, Oklahoma, Pennsylvania, South Dakota, Tennessee, Texas, Utah, Virginia.
 The list will be updated weekly.

-Passengers must fill out a travel declaration form and present a negative COVID-19 test from the last 72 hours.
+All passengers must fill out a travel declaration form and present a negative molecular COVID-19 test (nasal or throat swab) from 72 hours prior to arrival.
 If proper documentation is not provided travelers will be required to quarantine for 14 days.

 If you are traveling to Rhode Island from a state with a COVID-19 positivity rate higher than 5%, you are required to self-quarantine for 14 days or present a negative test taken 72 hours prior to arrival.
 You can find the positivity rate for each state on Johns Hopkins’ website.